Human Givens Therapy

 Overcome challenges & Emotional difficulties – & learn how to thrive

-ONLINE AND IN PERSON: KENT AND EAST SUSSEX
+ONLINE AND IN PERSON: KENT

 The Human Givens approach to therapy and coaching is effective, brief (with an average of 4 – 6 sessions), practical and with personal improvements shown to continue after therapy has ended.
 I have worked with the Human Givens therapy approach with tremendous success for many years – and in just a few sessions, we can achieve lasting effects.